The Importance of Clean Code (and How to Apply it in Your Software Projects)

 We don't need fancy tools; we need efficient tools.

-As a programmer, we need to master a few languages.
+As programmers, we need to master a few languages.
 Our programming languages of choice are our main tools.
 Whether it’s PHP, Python, Javascript, or C#, it doesn’t really matter.
 We can just stick with one or two and master them.

 The same story applies to frameworks.
 We don't need to know every single framework on the planet.
 We can choose a few that best suit us, and master them.